bennoble/causal-inference-2022/README.md

 - Exercise: estimate the sensitivity of a model of natural disaster occurrence on state funding without controlling for city partisanship, using simulated data.

 [Link to `R` code](/Lab6/lab6_sensitivity.R) with comments and solutions.

+### Week 7: Instrumental Variables

+- Exercise: estimate the effect of misdemeanor jail time on turnout (White 2019) using an instrumental variables design.

+[Link to `R` code](/Lab7/lab7_iv.R) with comments and solutions.

+### Week 8: Regression Discontinuity

+- Exercise: estimate the effect of the 2021 stimulus payment on turnout using fake data and a regression discontinuity design.

+[Link to `R` code](/Lab8/lab8_rdd.R) with comments and solutions.